Filled sand bags vs unfilled sand bags: which one should you buy?

 Since both forms of sandbags are totally different from each other, it often becomes difficult for people to pick one from them.

-If you, too, are confused between a filled bag and an unfilled bag, this detailed guide of purchasing sandbags will tell you how both forms of sandbags differ from each other, and which one is more suitable for you.
+If you, too, are confused between a filled bag and an unfilled bag, this detailed guide to purchasing sandbags will tell you how both forms of sandbags differ from each other and which one is more suitable for you.

 What is a filled sandbag?

 Filled bulk bags or bags of sand already have sand, soil, or a similar material mixed with gravel filled inside them.
-You will not have to add anything to them and will be able to use them as it is for different purposes such as ballast, flood control barrier, flood-protection wall, or erosion control sack.
+You will not have to add anything to them and will be able to use them as it is for different purposes, such as ballast, flood control barriers, flood-protection walls, or erosion-control sacks.

 They are pre-filled, meaning you will not have to use your energy and effort to fill them yourself.
 It will help you save time and use the tool for emergencies as it is.

-These bags are heavier than unfilled bags because they have a heavy material inside them.
-That is why their transportation cost is more than the other form of the sand bag.
+These bags are heavier than unfilled bags because they contain heavy material.
+That is why their transportation cost is more than the other form of a sand bag.
 They are heavier to lift.
 If they are big, the user may have to use a forklift to carry multiple poly bags from place to place.

 What is an unfilled sandbag?

-However, you will have to either fill them yourself or hire workers to do the task for you.
-These heavy duty woven bags may also have straps and pouches that you can use for multiple purposes.
+However, you must either fill them out yourself or hire workers to do the task.
+These heavy-duty woven bags may also have straps and pouches that you can use for multiple purposes.